Kevin-Patyk/Independent-Projects/README.md

 * Data Visualization
 * Applied Statistics

+# Contents

+Each folder contains an `.Rmd` file and a corresponding `R Markdown` HTML file.
+If there are any images or data associated with the code, they will be in the `Data` and `Images` folders.

 # Independent Projects Repository

 This is  repository for my independent projects, i.e. tasks I have completed or am working on outside of work or school and just based of off personal interest.